ArneBAR1/Powershell-Minitool/README.md

 Remember this tool is still under work and there will come more updates.

-Use this on a windows server.
+Use this on a windows server since some of the things use the activedirecotry module.

 If you have any problems open a issue